mperezjigato/reportsweakly/definitiveWEEK9.md.md

  - OPENMM
  - OPENPLATHSAMPLING

 The last two codes are not separately installed on Genius.
 Actually, on the HPC version, they take part in the distribution of other software.
-Firstly, PLUMED is a free-energy calculation code that makes use of OPENPATHSAMPLING.
-Secondly, AlphaFold is a protein structure determination sofware that uses OPENMM as its force-engine, and therefore, OpenMM is part of its distribution.
+Firstly, PLUMED is a (metadynamics) free-energy calculation code that could make use of OPENPATHSAMPLING.
+Secondly, AlphaFold is a protein structure determination sofware that uses OPENMM as its force-engine, and therefore, the latter is part of its distribution.
 Regarding the laptop installations of OPENMM and OPENPATHSAMPLING, explicit installation have been carried out.
 After looking at the AlphaFold documentation, and seeing that its local installation would require a huge amount of storage space (about 3 TB for the database), not available on the laptop, no attempt of installing AlphaFold is made.
+ None of the mentioned codes have been run as yet.

 ## HPC calculations: tar files uploaded and inputs/job submission scripts - Development of supercomputing training material regarding Ab-Initio/MD calculations